-This gem of southern New Caledonia quite rightly lays claim to the title of “the closest island to paradise,” a description often attributed to its northern counterpart, Ouvéa.
-Bathed in crystalline waters, l'Île des Pins is also an ocean of light with floating outrigger canoes that are the pride of its inhabitants, the Kuniés.
+This gem of southern New Caledonia quite rightly lays claim to the title of ‘the closest island to paradise’.
+Bordered by crystalline waters, the Isle of Pines (l'Île des Pins) is bathed in the warm Pacific sun and dotted with outrigger canoes that are the pride of its inhabitants, the Kuniés.
 Close your eyes and breathe deeply.
-No, you’re not dreaming – you really are on l'Île des Pins!
+No, you’re not dreaming – you really are on the Isle of Pines, New Caledonia!

-The southernmost of the Caledonian islands is situated almost on the Tropic of Capricorn with a latitude of 22° south.
-This geographical situation affords the island a very mild climate.
+The southernmost of the New Caledonian islands is situated almost on the Tropic of Capricorn with a latitude of 22° south.
+Its geographic location affords the island a very mild climate.

 James Cook set down his anchor on its coasts in 1774.
-It was the English admiral who gave the island its name, due to its abundant New Caledonia pines with their characteristic slender silhouettes.
+It was the English admiral who gave the island its name, due to its abundance of New Caledonia pines and their characteristic slender silhouettes.

 Kuto, Oro, Upi, Kanumera: exceptional bays

-Accessible by boat or plane (and what a flight over the southern lagoon – a must!), the island has long been one of New Caledonia’s most touristic locations, without losing anything of its soul or authenticity!
+Accessible by boat or plane (a flight over the southern lagoon is a must!), the island has long been one of New Caledonia’s most popular tourist destinations, without losing anything of its soul or authenticity.

-The center of the island is occupied by a slightly raised plateau whose highest point is N’ga Peak (262 m), which offers breathtaking views, but l'Île des Pins owes its fame to its bays above all else.
+The centre of the island is occupied by a slightly raised plateau, with its highest point sitting at N’ga Peak (262 m), offering breathtaking views of the area.
+While the peak is one of the island’s unmissable attractions, the Isle of Pines owes its fame to its bays above all else.

 The natural swimming pool of Oro bay: a legendary place

-A stone’s throw from Oro bay is one of the island’s legendary locations: the natural sea water swimming pool.
-Separated from the bay by a simple barrier of rocks, this “swimming pool” is a gem of natural extravagance much loved by snorkeling fans.
-Nearby and allowing you to reach Oro bay, we recommend you take a walk along the slender river of sand at low-tide.
-Quite simply beautiful…
+A stone’s throw from Oro Bay is one of the island’s legendary locations: the natural sea water swimming pool.
+Separated from the bay by a simple barrier of rocks, this ‘swimming pool’ is a gem of natural extravagance much loved by snorkeling fans.
+Located nearby, and allowing you to reach Oro Bay, we recommend you take a walk along the slender river of sand at low-tide.
+It is quite simply beautiful.

 - Information point in Ile des Pins